jamiehenzy/Genome-analysis_RStudio/3_R_Plotting.md

 ```

 ## Exercise 2 Plotting in ggplot2
-Read **exer_2.R** into your RStudio session and proceed with the exercise, filling in the commands.
-Don't forget to save your work for submission!
+Open **exer_2.Rmd** into your RStudio session and insert your code where indicated (remember to use the +C button).
+Don't forget to "knit" and save your work for submission!